sams-rea-test/simple-sinatra-app/README.md

 - **03-ecr.yaml**: An ECR repository ("ATM machine") and IAM policy to use to push docker containers to for deploying on to the ECS cluster.

+- **04-ecr-services.yaml**: Finally, adds a load balancer and the ECS services to run the container on AWS ECS.